flowx-ai/docs-flowx/docs/building-blocks/node/message-events/message-events.md

 For example, in an onboarding process for a user, you hold a unique personal identification number (SSN), and someone else needs a portion of your process, specifically the value of your input (SSN).
 :::

-The communication works as follows: you receive a message on a Kafka topic - ${kafka.topic.naming.prefix}.core.message.event.process${kafka.topic.naming.suffix}.
+The communication works as follows: you receive a message on a Kafka topic - `${kafka.topic.naming.prefix}.core.message.event.process${kafka.topic.naming.suffix}`.
 The engine listens here and writes the response.

 ### Message events configuration